-The Calder Quartet presents a concert of new and not so new music that frames Schubert’s Death and the Maiden quartet with Webern’s expressionist masterpiece, Mozart’s exquisitely crafted “Spring” quartet, and a work commissioned by Calder from film composer Don Davis.
+The Calder Quartet presented a concert of new and not-so-new music that framed Schubert’s Death and the Maiden quartet with works by Webern, Mozart, and a Calder commission by film composer Don Davis: Vexed Man (inspired by Messerschmidt).

 This event is presented in context with La Jeune-Fille et la Mort (The Young-Girl and Death) on Saturday, October 12, 2013, at 7 PM.